MSUJINI/motion-recruitment/gcp-setup.md

 Cost Management:
 Monitor your usage through the Google Cloud Console to avoid unexpected charges.
 Take advantage of the free tier for eligible resources.

+Hence by following above procedure we can complete gcp setup...